lucasmenendez/elementum.js/DOCS.md

     });
 ```

-##### Static vs. Connected attributes
+##### Raw values vs. Referenced data attributes

 You can pass value to child attributes in two ways.
- * The **static** values are setted at the beginning and if parent update it,the child will not react.
+ * **Raw** attributes value are assigned using the value provided casted according to the type defined.

 ```javascript
         return `<my-nd-component id="child" myAttr="${ this.data.attrValue }" />`;
 ```

- * The **connected** values starts with `:`, and initialize the child attr with the current value of data, and when the data is updated, the change is propagated to the child.
+ * The **referenced data** attributes are defined with `:` at the begining of the tag.
+This attributes get the value from parent data by reference provided as attribute value

 ```javascript
         return `<my-nd-component id="child" :myAttr="attrValue" />`;